GFW-knocker/gfw_resist_tls_proxy/README.md

 # about packet fragment (skip if you want)
 we hide sni by fragmenting client hello packet into several chunk.<br>
 but GFW already know this and try to assemble those chunk to find SNI!
+LOL<br>
-LOL but we add time delay between fragment.
-LOL since cloudflare IPs have too much traffic , GFW cant wait too long.
-LOL GFW high-speed cache is limited so it cant cache TBs of data looking for a tiny tcp fragment.
-LOL so it forget those fragments after a second.
-LOL its impossible to looking in huge traffic for a packet didnt know when or where it arrive.
-LOL so it Give up.
+but we add time delay between fragment.
+LOL<br>
+since cloudflare IPs have too much traffic , GFW cant wait too long.
+LOL<br>
+GFW high-speed cache is limited so it cant cache TBs of data looking for a tiny tcp fragment.
+LOL<br>
+so it forget those fragments after a second.
+LOL<br>
+its impossible to looking in huge traffic for a packet didnt know when or where it arrive.
+LOL<br>
+so it forced Give up.<br>

+# how to run
+on your local machine run
+<code>python pyprox_tcp.py</code>
+setup your v2ray client to forward to 127.0.0.1:listen_port monitor traffic by wireshark adjast fragment_delay